Gairloch Waste Water Treatment Works

 The Waste Water Treatment Works, near Fasaich, where a new treatment process was installed in 2019

 Following the commissioning of the new waste water treatment process in December 2019, a pilot operating period is currently in progress.

-Off season bathing water sampling during this period will allow both Scottish Water and other stakeholders to understand the relative environmental benefit of providing UV treatment outwith the designated bathing season.
+Following initial year-round operation of UV disinfection, an agreed trial winter period of operating without the filter and UV will take place between November 2021 and March 2022.
+Off-season bathing water sampling during this period allowed both Scottish Water and other stakeholders to understand the relative environmental benefit of providing UV treatment outwith the designated bathing season.

 Why we are doing this

 The change to the waste water treatment process at Gairloch was made to ensure the site provides waste water treatment on a reliable basis under all normal operating conditions.

 Our Stakeholder Group was originally formed to review proposals and agree an acceptable way forward in light of concerns which had been raised by the local community.
 At the end of the pilot period, Scottish Water will work with the Stakeholder Group to agree long term operating arrangements based on the evidence obtained.